lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 This is where I got another one wrong.
 In hindsight, I should have said that they amplify the bias but the problem is I don't know why they amplify (based on data they amplify but not sure why that is the case).

 I1: okay.
-Let's move a maths question.
+Let's move to a maths question.
 Let's suppose I have a chess board, and I wanted to move from (0, 0) to (8, 8).
 I have only two options that is right and up.
 So in how many ways I can reach the destination

 M: I told him one approach where we could solve use recursion.